 LVT 2011 r Respectable quality, on the rise.
 Gigondas, Vacqueyras and Plan de Dieu as well as Sablet.
 56 members, 306 hectares, which is small.
 It was announced in January 2017 that the Cave would become part of the Cercle des Vignerons du Rhône, which is the fusion of the Cave de Rasteau Ortas and the Cave Les Coteaux de Visan.
 Cost cutting was the main reason.

 LVT 2015 r Organic estate, a recent name.
 4 hectares across 15 terraced rows, low yields.
 Jérôme Busato is an oenologue.
 The 2015 Sablet red was a full, polished **** wine.
 There is also an organic Sablet rosé.
 Cor Hominis Laetificat is their merchant range, soldunder the Maison Rouge merchant title – Châteauneuf-du-Pape, Gigondas, Vacqueyras reds.

 LVT 2017 r 2014 wh A wide range of wines from a long-established Sablet grower, including elegant Gigondas.
 Organic wines.
 Usually good value.

-LVT 2015 r 2015 rosé 2014 wh Mainstream domaine, long-established at Sablet, also make Plan de Dieu, Rasteau and Vacqueyras.
+LVT 2016 r 2015 rosé 2014 wh Mainstream domaine, long-established at Sablet, also make Plan de Dieu, Rasteau and Vacqueyras.
 They are now officially organic.
+The 2016 Vacqueyras was a typically unpretentious ***(*) wine

-LVT 2016 r First bottling of consequence from 2002 – bulk sales only before that.
+LVT 2017 r First bottling of consequence from 2002 – bulk sales only before that.
 Traditional. full-bodied wines, no pretension.
-Good, regular Gigondas, as well, vat only raising, the 2015 and 2016 both ***(*) wine.
+Good, regular Gigondas, as well, vat only raising, the 2015 and 2016 both ***(*), the 2017 ****.
 The 2015 Plan de Dieu red was an STGT **** wine, with much local truth.
+The wines are now organic.

 LVT 2012 r Traditional wines